 Although ALL’s enrollment is open to all students,

-- In 2013, The Washington Post ranked Accelerated Elementary and Secondary Schools 6th in the nation in its list of America's most challenging high schools.
+- In 2013 and 2014, The Washington Post ranked Accelerated Elementary and Secondary Schools among the top schools in the nation in its list of America's most challenging high schools.

 - In 2013, ALL was profiled in the Explorer.